 There are a number of ways an unhealthy gut might manifest.

-5. Skin irritation - skin conditions like eczema may be related to a damaged gut.
+Skin conditions like eczema may be related to a damaged gut.
 Inflammation in the gut caused by a poor diet or food allergies can cause an increase in the release of certain proteins into the body, which in turn can affect and irritate the skin.

-7. Food intolerances - food intolerances are the result of difficulty digesting particular foods (this is different than a food allergy, which is caused by your immune system reacting to certain goods).
+Food intolerances are the result of difficulty digesting particular foods (this is different than a food allergy, which is caused by your immune system reacting to certain goods).
 It is thought that food intolerances may be caused by poor quality bacteria in the gut, leading to difficulty digesting food as well as symptoms such as bloating, gas, diarrhoea, abdominal pain and nausea.

 A variety of stressors can negatively affect gut health, including psychological stress, environmental stress (extreme heat, cold, or noise), sleep deprivation or disruption of the circadian rhythm.